5 Top Tips for Creating Business Card Designs

 After all, it might be good to get someone who specialises in business card design to help with your, you know, business card.

-Sometimes the best designers are not the ones who have been in the business longest—especially since veteran artists may get set in their ways or charge high prices.
+Sometimes, the best designers are not the ones who have been in the business the longest—especially since veteran artists may get set in their ways or charge high prices.

 Instead of hiring a designer based on what they have already done, look for someone based on what they can do.

-This strategy of recruiting for potential is highly effective because it will help you find someone who is willing to learn about your brand and your needs to create a good business card.
+This strategy of recruiting for potential is highly effective because it will help you find someone willing to learn about your brand and your needs to create a sound business card.

-Once you have found a designer or Branding Agency who meets all your criteria, you are ready to sit down with them to make a creative brief.
+Once you have found a designer or Branding Agency that meets all your criteria, you can sit down with them to make a creative brief.

-This will arm them with all the info they need to turn your great ideas into a one-of-a-kind business card design!
+This will give them the necessary information to turn your great ideas into a one-of-a-kind business card design!